racingmars/ctc-mainframe-api/README.md

 If `<pds>` is a partitioned dataset, the member list API will return the list of member names.

+### Read dataset

+`GET /api/read/<dsn>`

+`<dsn>` is the name of a dataset you wish to read.
+The response body will be of type text/plain containing the ASCII-converted records with trailing spaces trimmed and a newline inserted after each record.

+Sequential datasets (e.g. `HLQ.DS1`) and members of partitioned datasets (e.g.
+`HLQ.DS2(MEMBER)`) are supported.
+However, only datasets with fixed record length (F or FB) are supported.

 ### Quit

 `GET /api/quit`